-I am entering my sophomore year at the University of North Florida.
-I am pursuing a Bachelor of Science in Coastal Biology.
-After graduating I plan to join the Peace Corps before attending graduate school to obtain a doctorate degree.
+I am entering my junior year at the University of North Florida.
+I am pursuing a Bachelor of Science in Biology with a concentration in Coastal Biology.
+After graduating I plan to attend graduate school to obtain a doctorate degree.
 I hope to one day be a biology professor and lead my own research projects.
-I am on the cross country and track team at UNF.
+I ran cross country and track at UNF for two years.
 In addition to running, I love volleyball, reading, the beach, and exploring cities to discover new coffee shops and cafes.

 I tutored students for two years in high school as part of National Honor Society.
 I have experience tutoring elementary through high school.
 Most of my background is in math and science.
-Currently, I am most experienced with chemistry.
-I also have experience with all levels of math up to Algebra.
+Currently, I am most experienced with middle school math and SAT/ACT tutoring.
 I hope to add more subjects to my credentials as I further my own education, including Biology and Calculus.

 ACT Reading: 33

 Running cross country and track, volleyball, reading, the beach, ice cream